 “We transform buildings into intelligent environments through their existing energy infrastructure,” said Garrett Miller, Digital Product Management & Engineering Leader for Current.
 “LED upgrades and wireless controls are a good first step toward future-proofing your energy management strategy, but we try to work with our customers to solve the rest of the puzzle as well, adding not only LED hardware and sensors, but also an open, connected software platform and a suite of applications that improve business productivity.”

-Current combines the capabilities of GE’s energy efficient LEDs with cutting-edge sensors and software built on the power of Predix*, GE’s operating system for the Industrial Internet.
+Current combines the capabilities of GE’s energy efficient LEDs with cutting-edge sensors and software for the Industrial Internet.
 In April 2016, Current acquired Daintree Networks to expand its digital capabilities for small and mid-sized buildings and enhance its intelligent lighting portfolio.

 “Just as the consumer Internet of Things has transformed our homes and personal devices, the Industrial Internet is opening enormous opportunities for businesses,” said Miller.
 “Lighting is already one of the most important and prevalent technologies in any building, but when it’s digitally connected, customers not only gain efficiency and sustainability, but also better intelligence and higher productivity.”